Huldah Academic Legacy Awards Criteria

 - Completed nomination form

-- Supporting documents (transcripts, testimonials, samples of work)
+- Submit supporting documents (transcripts, testimonials, samples of work)

 - Parent/guardian consent (for minors)